-This educational activity is designed for Nurse Practitioners and Physician Assistants who specialize in dermatology.
+This educational activity is designed for NPs and PAs who specialize in dermatology.

 Overall Learning Objectives

-- Review the pathogenesis of various dermatological conditions such as infectious diseases, nail disorders, psoriasis, psoriatic arthritis, acne vulgaris, rosacea, contact dermatitis, atopic dermatitis, eczema, wounds and wound healing, actinic keratoses, melanoma and non-melanoma skin cancer, pediatric skin disorders, and pigmentary disorders such as vitiligo and melasma in order to accurately diagnose and improve upon the management of these conditions in patients
+- Review the pathogenesis of various dermatological conditions such as infectious diseases, psoriasis, psoriatic arthritis, acne vulgaris, rosacea, hidradenitis, contact dermatitis, atopic dermatitis, eczema, pruritus, actinic keratoses, melanoma and non-melanoma skin cancer, pediatric skin disorders, immunobullous diseases, granulomatous disorders of the skin, connective tissue diseases, hair and nail disorders, leg ulcers, oral lesions and life-threatening dermatoses such as TEN in order to accurately diagnose and improve upon the management of these conditions in patients

 - Cite the mechanisms of action of various drugs, including topical and systemic therapies, as well as immunomodulatory agents that are commonly prescribed by the nurse practitioner and physician assistant practicing in dermatology and identify patients in your practice for whom these therapies may be appropriate